PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cs_google_dedicated_connection.md

 # packetfabric_cs_google_dedicated_connection (Resource)

-A port located in an Google cloud on-ramp facility, which will be connected to the AWS network via cross connect.
+This is a port located in a Google cloud on-ramp facility, which will be connected to the Google network via cross connect.
 For more information, see [Cloud Connections in the PacketFabric documentation](https://docs.packetfabric.com/cloud/).

 ## Example Usage